Song Yingxing — Great Scientist, and the Writer of Tiangong Kaiwu

-Soon, another king from Ming’s royal clan organized another Ming government in southern China, Song Yingxing and his brother both planned to move southward to serve this new empire.
+Soon, another king from Ming’s royal clan organized another Ming Empire in southern China, Song Yingxing and his brother both planned to move southward to serve this new empire.

-When Manchu's army marched into his city, Song Yingxing’s brother committed suicide.
+When the Manchu army marched into their city, his brother Song Yingsheng committed suicide.

-Song escaped away and refused to serve the new empire; he then lived in seclusion and poverty.
+Song Yingxing escaped away and refused to serve the new empire, and lived in seclusion and poverty till he passed away.

 Those Buried, Ruined Masterpieces

 Their books and glorious ideas were all burnt into dust with many other exceptional masterpieces.

-Ironically, some of Song Yingxing’s masterpieces were spread and well preserved in Japan and some other countries.
+However, Song Yingxing's Tiangong Kaiwu was spread and well preserved in Japan and some other countries.

-Until the Qing Dynasty was ended three hundred years later, this remarkable technical encyclopedia spread back to China, when people finally got to know this great scientist in the history of China.
+Until the Qing Dynasty was ended three hundred years later, this remarkable technical encyclopedia spread back to China, when people finally got to know this great scientist.

-No one could know what else he would have achieved if the society was stable, or the changing of dynasties was not that cruel.
+No one could know what else he would have achieved if the society was stable, or the transition of dynasties was not that cruel.